 In this case above, we have a Custom Event called 'Order Completed' that has three numeric properties that describe the event (revenue associated with the order, the shipping, and the tax).
 By selecting the 'Average of' and 'Revenue' I can track my Average Order Value in FullStory.

 Not sending any Custom Events to FullStory?

 No problem, you can still use these aggregation types on the Event Properties FullStory is collecting automatically.
 A popular one for our customers is to track the median page load time using data captured by FullStory.

 All times FullStory captures are in (ms) so it is recommended you choose that as the format

-The configuration above would create a Metric reflecting the average First Meaningful Paint time experienced by users who visited the`/cart` page of our example site.
+The configuration above would create a Metric reflecting the median First Contentful Paint time experienced by users who visited the`/cart` page of our example site.
 We can visualize this with a Trend card to track page speed over time: